Overview

 Symptoms

-- Uncomfortable fullness after a meal.
-The feeling of fullness lasts longer than it should.
+- Uncomfortable fullness that lasts longer than it should after a meal.

-- Discomfort in the upper abdomen.
-You feel a mild to severe pain in the area between the bottom of your breastbone and your bellybutton.
+- Mild to severe pain in the upper abdomen, which is the area between the bottom of your breastbone and your belly button.

 Sometimes people with indigestion also experience heartburn.
-Heartburn is a pain or burning feeling in the center of your chest that may radiate into your neck or back during or after eating.
+Heartburn is a pain or burning feeling in the center of your chest during or after eating.
+The pain or burning feeling may radiate into your neck or back.

 When to see a doctor

-Mild indigestion is usually nothing to worry about.
-Consult your health care provider if discomfort lasts for more than two weeks.
+Mild indigestion usually is nothing to worry about.
+Talk with your healthcare professional if symptoms of indigestion last more than two weeks.

-- Unintentional weight loss or loss of appetite.
+- Unintended weight loss or loss of appetite.

 - Repeated vomiting or vomiting with blood.